sendgrid/sendgrid-nodejs/packages/mail/USE_CASES.md

 <a name="send_via_azure"></a>
 # How to Setup Email Sending on Azure

-1. First create a account on azure.
-You can opt for free trial here or buy a subscription.
+1. First, create an account on Azure.
+You can opt for a free trial here or buy a subscription.
-2. I am assuming you already have sendgrid API Key with you.
+2. I am assuming you already have a SendGrid API Key with you.
 3. Create a sample node.js App. with an index.js and create a package.json file using npm init or yarn init.
 4. Install sendgrid-nodejs as a dependency using yarn add @sendgrid/mail.
 5. Now we need the SendGrid API key to be as an Environment Variable in our application.
-For that we will create an sendgrid.env file in our local system.
+For that, we will create a sendgrid.env file in our local system.
 Add it to .gitignore file and refresh the terminal.
 ```shell
 echo "export SENDGRID_API_KEY='YOUR_API_KEY'" > sendgrid.env
 echo "sendgrid.env" >> .gitignore
 source ./sendgrid.env
 ```
-6. Now lets go to our index.js file and copy paste the following code.
+6. Now let's go to our index.js file and copy paste the following code.
 ```js
 const sgMail = require('@sendgrid/mail');
 sgMail.setApiKey(process.env.SENDGRID_API_KEY);